logicwong/sana/README.md

 # Usage

 ## preprocess
 Preprocess the original data.
-The processed files include field (attribute), value (attribute value), lpos (forward position of value in the attribute), rpos (reverse position of value in the attribute), tgt (description)
+The processed files contains field (attribute), value (attribute value), lpos (forward position of value in the attribute), rpos (reverse position of value in the attribute), tgt (description)

 ```
 # extract table from the original data